SomeshRao007/GitOps-Pipeline-with-Argo-CD-in-Kubernetes/README.md

 kubectl port-forward svc/argocd-server -n argocd 8080:443
 ```

-To Feach username and password for Admin (as we are😅) follow the steps below:
+To Fetch username and password for Admin (as we are😅) follow the steps below:
 all confidentails data is stored in secret servers

 ~~~